Target Audience

 As a result of participating in this live activity, participants should be better able to:

-• Cite key differences in the skin structure and how it relates to diagnosing and treating common ethnic skin disorders including acne, rosacea, atopic dermatitis, pigmentary disorders, multisystem inflammatory diseases, hidradenitis suppurativa, nail disorders and skin cancer
+- Evaluate key differences in the skin structure and how it relates to diagnosing and treating common ethnic skin disorders including acne, rosacea, atopic dermatitis, psoriasis, pigmentary disorders, multisystem inflammatory diseases, hidradenitis suppurativa, alopecia, nail diseases and skin cancer.

-• Formulate multiple treatment strategies that may be more effective when treating skin disorders common to patients with skin of color
+- Formulate medical and surgical treatment plans that may be more effective when treating skin, hair, and nail disorders common to patients with skin of color.

-• Recognize the unique structural nuances of ethic facial anatomy and impact on the natural aging process
+- Recognize the unique structural nuances of ethnic facial anatomy and impact on the natural aging process.

-• Identify the efficacy and safety of laser use in patients with skin types of III to VI, with fewer risks of epidermal adverse events
+- Identify the efficacy and safety of laser and energy-based device use in patients with higher skin phototypes, with fewer risks of epidermal adverse events.

-• Identify strategies for the use of neurotoxins and soft tissue fillers for volumization and rejuvenation of the ethnic face including specific anatomical considerations and approaches for the lips, nasolabial folds and chin
+- Describe strategies for the use of neurotoxins and soft tissue fillers for volumization and rejuvenation of the ethnic face including specific anatomical considerations and approaches for the lips, nasolabial folds, and chin.

-In support of improving patient care, this activity has been planned and implemented by the Postgraduate Institute for Medicine and Global Academy for Medical Education.
-Postgraduate Institute for Medicine is jointly accredited by the American Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.
+In support of improving patient care, this activity has been planned and implemented by the Postgraduate Institute for Medicine and National Medical Education Corporation.
+Postgraduate Institute for Medicine is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

 Physician Continuing Medical Education

-The Postgraduate Institute for Medicine designates this live activity for a maximum of 15.5 AMA PRA Category 1 Credits™
+The Postgraduate Institute for Medicine designates this live activity for a maximum of 18.25 AMA PRA Category 1 Credit(s)™.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Continuing Nursing Education